rm4193/Data-Science-Visualization-ToolKit/README.md

 # Data-Science-Visualization-ToolKit
-A Python toolkit that provides a compilation of different audio visualization tools to provide a simplified workflow for data scientists and non-data scientists.
+A Python toolkit that provides a compilation of different audio visualization analysis tools to provide a simplified workflow for data scientists and non-data scientists.

 ### CURRENTLY ONLY FOR WINDOWS 10